Theldus/anipaper/README.md

 Usage: anipaper <input-file>
   -o Execute only once, without loop (loop enabled by default) -w Enable windowed mode (do not set wallpaper)
+  -b Enable borderless windowed mode (do not set wallpaper)

 Resolution options:
   -k (Keep) resolution, may appears smaller or bigger than the screen, preserve